-Pursuant to the Close-Off Document paragraph 290.168, Firms may have the opportunity for relief from the partner rotation requirements in the Code based on an exemption provided by a relevant regulator, subject to conditions being imposed.
-Where such relief is available, the individual could remain as a Key Audit Partner (for example, as the Engagement Partner) on the Audit Engagement in accordance with any conditions specified under such relief.
+Pursuant to paragraph 290.168, firms may have the opportunity for relief from the partner rotation requirements in the Code based on an exemption provided by a relevant regulator, subject to conditions being imposed.
+Where such relief is available, the individual could remain as a Key Audit Partner (for example, as the Engagement Partner) on the audit engagement in accordance with any conditions specified under such relief.